GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_brokers_multicomputer.md

 "broker_address": "tcp://<IP address of broker>",
 ```

-If for whatever reason the federation need to run on a different port, this can easily be done with minor alterations.
+If for whatever reason the federation needs to run on a different port, this can easily be done with minor alterations.
 The broker instantiation would be:

 ```shell-session
 $ helics_broker --loglevel=debug --timeout='10s' --ipv4 --port=<port number>",